 Starting at 10:30 a.m., Mattias Ulbrich, CIO of Porsche, will speak about his platform strategy and the industrial cloud, explain the tasks of the new digital offshoot and the search for new business models.
 Stefan Zerweck, COO of Porsche Digital, will present an example for a new digital product.

 From 12:00 a.m., we continue on bicycles.
-Together with the Spouses, we will cycle along the Neckar River to Marbach (11 kilometers) or, for the more athletic, to Besigheim (+27 kilometers).
+We will cycle along the Neckar River to Marbach (11 kilometers) or, for the more athletic, to Besigheim (+27 kilometers).
 If the fresh air becomes too much for you on the way, you can change to shuttles that will take us to the Parkhotel Heilbronn.

 From 6:30 p.m. there will be another chance to get into the program: Our mobile hygiene team will be testing at the “Alte Reederei” on the Neckar River in Heilbronn, where the evening program with food, drinks and music will also start.

 Shuttles will take us to the Parkhotel after the evening program.
 Those who like to stay longer at the Neckar can also walk the way home.
 The path (1.9 km) leads mostly along the river.

 Saturday, July 10:

 From 9:30 a.m.
 Last chance to get into the program: We will test once again at the Bildungscampus Heilbronn.
 The Schwarz Foundation has located several outstanding educational institutions there.
 CIOmovers already know two of them: TU Munich and l’École42 from Paris.